 We were told Kaza is where we would see some greenery.
-Kaza was, of course, the big city – for it had a population of 2000 or so people.
+Of course, it was the big city in the region – for it had a population of 2000 or so people.
 This is where everyone came for their shopping, trading and for connecting to big cities like Manali.
-Our first rendezvous with Kaza was its petrol pump as were running too low on gas.
-If we did not get gas in Kaza, we would have to wait there till gas supplies come and we can move.
-Thankfully, the petrol pump at Kaza had petrol and we could continue our journey as planned.
+Our first rendezvous with the town was its petrol pump, as we were running too low on gas.
+If we did not get gas in the town, we would have to wait there till gas supplies come and we can move.
+Thankfully, the petrol pump there had petrol and we could continue our journey as planned.

 Indian Oil Petrol Pump at Kaza is world’s highest retail petrol pump at a height of 3740 meters above mean sea level.

 In the month of July, the Spiti river was flowing quietly making intriguing patterns on the path it went through.
 I was quite lost in the patterns as I drove – patterns that would be lost as soon as the water level rises, patterns that would change with every move of the river.
 It was like observing life in slow motion.

 We crossed the town with our gas tank full towards our hotel at Rangrik village.
 Rangrik is a fairly large town with a population of nearly 900 people.
 At the grand Dewachen Hotel in Rangrik, we were lucky to have a room that gave an unobstructed view of the Key Monastery.

 The Key monastery is one of the major monasteries of this region, it looks beautiful perched on the edge of a cliff-like-hill.
 The white and black monastery stands out in the beige surroundings.
 If you look intently at it – it seems it has sprouted out of the hilltop just like mushroom sprouts from on the earth.
 I just loved the view that has yellow flowers outside my window, then the meandering Spiti River, then the rugged hill on top of which sat the Key monastery like a crowning glory.

 Key monastery is also spelled as Kye, Kee, Ki Monastery